kalvinparker/HomePROXY/Caddy.md

             }
         }

-        # Optional: Email for Let's Encrypt account
+        # Email for Let's Encrypt account (important for recovery)
         email your-email@example.com
     }

     #
-    # Site Definitions
+    # Site Definitions (Reverse Proxy Rules)
+    # Caddy will AUTOMATICALLY get SSL certificates for these domains.
     #

     # Proxy Host for Vaultwarden
+    # Assumes your No-IP domain is a CNAME pointing to your DuckDNS domain.
     vault.your-noip-domain.ddns.net {
         reverse_proxy 192.168.1.6:8080
     }

-    # Proxy Host for NPM (if you still run it) or another service
+    # Proxy Host for Portainer
-    npm.your-noip-domain.ddns.net {
+    portainer.your-noip-domain.ddns.net {
+        # Portainer's web UI runs on port 9000 by default
-        reverse_proxy 192.168.83.2:81
+        reverse_proxy 192.168.83.2:9000
     }

-    # You can add as many hosts as you want here
+    # Add more hosts as needed...
     ```

-    **Explanation:**
-    *   The `dynamic_dns` block tells Caddy to use the DuckDNS provider, use the token from the environment variable, and keep `your-duckdns-domain.duckdns.org` updated.
-    *   Each site block (like `vault.your-noip-domain.ddns.net`) is a reverse proxy rule.
-    *   **Caddy automatically handles HTTPS!** You do not need to tell it to get a certificate.
-When it sees a public domain name in a site block, it will automatically obtain a trusted Let's Encrypt certificate for it.

-3. Save and exit nano.
+3. Save and exit.

-4.  **Reload Caddy** to apply the new `Caddyfile` configuration:
+4.  **Reload Caddy** to apply the new `Caddyfile` configuration.
+This command is instant and causes no downtime.
     ```bash
-    docker compose exec reverse-proxy caddy reload
+    docker compose exec caddy caddy reload
     ```

 ### **The Result**